a2stuff/a2d/letk/LETK.md

 Parameters:
 ```
-.addr       record          Address of the LineEditRecord
+.addr       a_record        Address of the LineEditRecord
 ```

 ### Activate ($02)
-Repaint control, show IP, moves IP to end.
+Moves IP to end and makes it visible.

 Parameters:
 ```
-.addr       record          Address of the LineEditRecord
+.addr       a_record        Address of the LineEditRecord
 ```

+NOTE: It is safe to call this more than once without calling `Deactivate`, e.g. to move IP to the end.

 ### Deactivate ($03)
 Hide the IP.

 Parameters:
 ```
-.addr       record          Address of the LineEditRecord
+.addr       a_record        Address of the LineEditRecord
 ```

 ### Click ($04)